marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 The xUnit is one of the unit testing project templates that come with Visual Studio.

-The [Fact] attribute tells the xUnit framework that a test method must run by the Test Runner.
+The [Fact] attribute tells the xUnit framework that a parameterless test method must be run by the Test Runner.
 (We are going to see the Test Runner in the next section).

 Since we desire to test the BasketListViewComponent class, we will rename the test class to